 Join Joe Nick for his 2 day canine seminar.
 This seminar provides the opportunity for every level of experience to gain knowledge and increase your canine handling skills.
 All levels of training, certification or discipline welcome.
 This seminar will take place on June 9-10, immediately before the main MRA Conference.
-One canine per handler and there will be a maximum of 30 canine teams.
+One canine per handler.

 Cost:$190 – 2 days

 Search & Rescue has become increasingly popular.
 Not only will your dog love it, but you will too!
 Dogs love to use their natural abilities to sniff.
 Nosework is excellent for building confidence and creating a stronger bond between you and your dog while providing mental and physical stimulation to exhaust some of that extra energy your dog has.

 This seminar/workshop will be taught by Instructor Joe Nick of Joe Nick K-9 LLC.
 The first two hours of the seminar will be an instructional PowerPoint Presentation and lecture.

 This presentation will convert the following key concepts:

 - The anatomy and physiology of the canine olfactory system.